hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 graphics on the computer on which it runs and sends compressed images to the client.
 The client of course takes care of keyboard and mouse input and sends this to the server.
-A VNC server for X applications will in fact emulate a X server.
+A VNC server for X applications will in fact emulate an X server.
 Since the protocol between client and server is pretty standard, most clients will work with most servers, though some combinations of client and server will be more efficient because they may support a more efficient compression technology.
 Our choice of